 35 hours of formal project management training

-Because of the years required in both avenues of earning eligibility for the PMP exam, this certification is recommended for professionals who have been practicing project management for a while and have gained plenty of experience.
-In fact, the CAPM is a great way to get your foot in the door to get on project teams, thereby quickly racking up the hours needed to take the PMP exam.
+Because of the years required in both avenues of earning eligibility for the PMP exam, the PMP certification is recommended for professionals who have been practicing project management for a while and have gained plenty of experience.
+On the other hand, the CAPM certification is a great way to get your foot in the door to get on project teams and help you earn the hours needed to take the PMP exam.

 Project Management Institute Membership Fee (For PMI Exam):$405